All Episodes

 The relatives are asking observers to consider the mentality of children raised in the hood.

-Seventeen-year-old Trayvon Johnson.
+17-year-old Trayvon Johnson.

 You can see why I was suspicious of this piece.

-Pardon me still is.
+Part of me still is.

-But when you hear this, 17-year-old Trayvon Johnson was shot and killed after the 54-year-old woman homeowner was alerted to his crime via a home surveillance system.
+When you hear this, 17-year-old Trayvon Johnson was shot and killed after the 54-year-old woman homeowner was alerted to his crime via a home surveillance system.

 After arriving at her home, she witnessed 17-year-old Trayvon Johnson exiting a window of her house.

-Center mass.
+Center Mass.

 54-year-old woman.

-Police arrived on the scene within seconds and applied CPR after being rushed to the hospital, Trayvon Johnson was pronounced dead.
+After being rushed to the hospital, Trayvon Johnson was pronounced dead.

 She asked.

-That's way beyond the law.
+That's way beyond the law, way beyond the law.

 Quote, he was not supposed to die like this.